postcss/autoprefixer/README.md

 Autoprefixer can be used to use Grid Layout for IE 10 and IE 11, but this polyfill will not work in 100% of cases.
 This is why it is disabled by default.

-First, you need to enable Grid prefixes by `grid: true` option.
+First, you need to enable Grid prefixes by `grid: true` option or `/* autoprefixer grid: on */` comment.

 Second, you need to test every fix with Grid in IE. It is not an enable and forget feature, but it is still very useful.